 In New Mexico, continued acrylic painting series begun in 2018 and began a photo series on mushrooms.

-In New Mexico, I completed the series Counterpoint in August.
-Counterpoint is a set of 150 giclée prints that made use of drawing, photography, and Photoshop.
+In NM – Completed the Counterpoint series of 150 giclée prints that made use of drawing, photography and Photoshop, in August, 2022.

-Began preparation for an exhibit of the series Counterpoint to be held at the Stables Gallery in Taos, NM in August, 2022.
+Exhibit of the series Counterpoint at the Stables Gallery, Taos, NM in August, 2022.